Co-authors: Christine Thelander and Olivia Fairhurst

 Disadvantages of using cash:

-- Less protection: If you are a victim of pick-pocketing or you just lose your wallet, your money is gone and with it your holiday fun times.
-We already recommend that people travelling with cash also have another payment method available such as a credit card for emergencies.
+- Less protection: If you are a victim of pickpocketing, or you just lose your wallet, your money is gone and with it, your holiday fun times.
+We recommend that those travelling with cash also have another payment method available, such as a credit card for emergencies.

 - Pre-authorisations: Some businesses like hotels or car rental agencies still require a credit card for pre-authorisations.